mlmitch/ocsf-docs/faqs/schema-faq.md

 ## When should I use `status` and when should I use `state` when adding to the schema?

 The convention we try to stick to when authoring OCSF classes and objects is to use `status_id` and its sibling `status` for the result of an activity, usually as a class attribute, and use `state_id` and its sibling `state` for the state of an object.
 The latter might sound obvious but it may not be obvious to not use `status` for objects.
 The reasoning is that an object exist independent of time or an activity or action, and therefore it has a state.
 It could have just as easily had a status, over an indeterminate period of time, but we have tried to distinguish between the two situations by reserving `status` for the point in time result of an activity or action.

+## When should I use a `Module Activity: Load` event and when should I use a `Process Activity: Inject` event

+Confusion exists here because both `Module Activity: Load` and `Process Activity: Inject` with `injection_type_id = 2 (Load Library)` can be used to represent an endpoint process loading a module.
+`Process Activity: Inject` with `injection_type_id = 2 (Load Library)` represents when an actor process acts on a target process to cause that target process to load a module.
+`Module Activity: Load` covers the more general case of an endpoint process loading a module which is something that endpoint processes routinely do.
+Given that `Process Activity: Inject` with `injection_type_id = 2 (Load Library)` is more specific, it should be used if applicable.